MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMPrestageMedia.md

 ### -AllowUnknownMachine

-Add this parameter to enable unknown computer support, which allows provisioning a computer that's not yet discovered by Configuration Manager.
+Add this parameter to allow Configuration Manager to provision unknown computers.
+An unknown computer is a computer that the site hasn't discovered yet.

 ```yaml
 Type: SwitchParameter